Gaza officials say Israeli forces killed 27 heading to aid site. Israel says it fired near suspects

 3 Israeli soldiers killed in northern Gaza

-The Israeli military meanwhile said Tuesday that three of its soldiers were killed in the Gaza Strip, in what appeared to be the deadliest attack on Israel’s forces since it ended a ceasefire with Hamas in March.
+The Israeli military meanwhile said three of its soldiers were killed in northern Gaza, in what appeared to be the deadliest attack on Israel’s forces since it ended a ceasefire with Hamas in March.

-The military said the three soldiers, all in their early 20s, fell during combat in northern Gaza on Monday, without providing details.
+The military said the three soldiers, all in their early 20s, fell during combat on Monday, without providing details.
 Israeli media reported that they were killed in an explosion in the Jabaliya area.

-Israel ended the ceasefire in March after Hamas refused to change the agreement to release more hostages sooner.
+Israel ended the ceasefire after Hamas refused to change the agreement to release more hostages sooner.
 Israeli strikes have killed thousands of Palestinians since then, according to Gaza’s Health Ministry.
+Israel also imposed a complete blockade on food and other imports for 2 1/2 months, leading to warnings of famine before the restrictions were loosened in May.

+Israel says the restrictions and the new system are designed to prevent Hamas from stealing aid.
+The U.N. says its ability to deliver aid across Gaza has been hindered by Israeli restrictions, the breakdown of law and order and widespread looting, but that there’s no evidence of systematic diversion of aid by Hamas.

 Hamas-led militants killed some 1,200 people, mostly civilians, and took 251 people hostage in the Oct.
 7, 2023, attack into Israel that ignited the war.
 They are still holding 58 hostages, a third of them believed to be alive, after most of the rest were released in ceasefire agreements or other deals.